MicheC28/ECE298A_SimonSays/docs/info.md

 2. **Display State**

-   - Displays the desired colour sequence on the LEDs.
+   - Displays the 14 colour sequence on the LEDs.

 3. **Wait State**